fcampelo/CAISEr/README.md

 ***

-Implementation of R package _CAISEr_, with routines for automatically determining the sample size needed for performing comparative experiments with algorithms.
+Legacy code for version 0.3.3 of the R package _CAISEr_, with routines for automatically determining the sample size needed for performing comparative experiments with two algorithms on several instances.

-To install the most up-to-date version directly from Github, simply type:
+To install this version directly from Github, simply type:

 ```
 library(devtools)
-devtools::install_github("fcampelo/CAISEr")
+devtools::install_github("fcampelo/CAISEr@v0.3.3")
 ```

 The most recent CRAN release of the package is also available for installation directly